Specialist NHS Clinics

 - Urodynamics, which measures the rate of flow when passing urine

 - MRI: the scanner uses magnets and radio waves to take pictures of the brain

 - Eye tests

-Whilst at the clinic you will meet with a variety of experts including:
+Whilst at the clinic children, young people and their families meet with a variety of experts including:

 - Endocrinologist (specialises in diabetes)